 Sanitation: Depending on the application, cleanability is a major concern to prevent carryover and/or avoid contamination.
 Sanitation of the equipment involves a range of features, from replaceable gaskets to protect the environment from being dirtied with powders, through having easy-to-reach doors and internal mechanisms for your sanitation crew.
-If you are working in an environment where there's no room for error when it comes to the cleanliness of your mixers, choose a 3-A certified mixer, not a "compliant" or "compatible" mixer.
-To date, Marion Process Solutions is the only 3-A authorized manufacturer of horizontal mixers.
+If you are working in an environment where there's no room for error when it comes to the cleanliness of your mixers, choose a 3-A Authorized mixer, not a "compliant" or "compatible" mixer.
+To date, Marion Process Solutions is the only 3-A Authorized manufacturer of horizontal mixers.

 Materials Handling: Depending on the application, mixers can be customized for precise measurement, quality checks and appropriate mixing for the viscosity and granularity of the raw materials.
 Many manufacturers feature only one type of agitator, limiting the customization they can offer.
 Agitators vary in their abilities to handle different sizes, shapes, densities and potential viscosities of materials.
 Paddle agitators provide a gentler blending motion, while ribbons are needed to introduce shear or scrubbing action into the mix.
 Choppers are an option for applications where materials tend to agglomerate or where the material requires aggressive dispersion or size reduction.

-Durability: A variety of options can compensate for accelerated wear and tear as well as address short and long-term maintenance requirements.
+Durability: A variety of options can compensate for accelerated wear and tear as well as address short- and long-term maintenance requirements.
 Replaceable seals, gaskets and paddles can keep the machinery running at top performance over the years.
 One of the simple customizations is ensuring the air supply manifold is at eye level, to prevent unnecessary wear on seals and other components.

 Mixers are all about moving parts, which puts a focus on how to ensure durability over a long machine lifetime.
 Marion Process Solutions puts a heavy focus on gaskets, seals and agitator shafts that stand out from the rest.
-One element of creating durability is determining the parts most likely to wear out and making it easy and cost effective to replace those parts.
-Acquiring a comprehensive maintenance plan takes the burden off of your staff and ensures a longer lifetime for the equipment.
+One element of creating durability is determining the parts most likely to wear out and making burden off of your staff and ensures a longer lifetime for the equipment.

 Marion has developed advanced lip seal technology that outperforms the typical stuffing box seals design, is more cost effective than mechanical seals and can rapidly be disassembled, cleaned and re-installed.
-For powder materials, the design is multiple double lip seals with air purge, while liquids, slurries and 3-A Sanitary authorized sanitary applications, utilize a single lip seal.
-The seals can operate for years with minimal maintenance required, and then be replaced for a fraction of the cost of traditional seals.
+For powder materials, the design is multiple double lip seals with air purge, while liquids, slurries and 3-A maintenance required, and then be replaced for a fraction of the cost of traditional seals.

 Gaskets maintain the hermetic seal on the doors of mixers.
-Anyone who has toured different facilities has seen production floors dusted with flour or other similar materials because of poorly fitting door seals or worn out gaskets that are the wrong material, haven't been properly maintained or have been removed altogether.
-Marion has developed a patented O-Ring technology that ensures a perfect seal for door gaskets and makes it simple to remove, clean and replace regularly to prevent such issues.
-Anywhere that leaks occur can be a source of health or compliance problems, so it's worthwhile to invest in customized gaskets, seals, doors and dust collection ventilation.
-Using the right seals and gaskets keeps your factory environment clean.
+Anyone who gaskets that are the wrong material, haven't been properly maintained or have been removed altogether.
+Marion has developed a patented O-Ring simple to remove, clean and replace regularly to prevent such issues.
+Anywhere that leaks occur can be a source of health or compliance problems, so it's worthwhile to invest in customized gaskets, seals, doors